 Residential Trauma Therapy

 On occasion, people find it helpful to have their therapy on a more intensive basis.
 Hence there is the option to be resident whilst undergoing therapy.
-Psympatico offers a range of leading edge therapies for the treatment of a spectrum of stress disorders e.g. Stress & Burnout, Adjustment, PTSD, Complex PTSD.
-Founded by Margaret Jordan Clinical Social Worker, Psychotherapist & Chartered Counselling psychologist, Psympatico's focus is on providing a range of leading edge therapies for a range of common psychological issues whilst specialising in the treatment of stress disorders and related psychological health issues.
+Psympatico offers a range of leading edge therapies for the treatment of a spectrum of stress disorders e.g. Stress & Burnout, Psychological adjustment issues, PTS, Complex PTS.
+Founded by Margaret Jordan former Clinical Social Worker, Psychotherapist & Chartered Counselling psychologist, Psympatico's focus is on providing a range of leading edge therapies for a range of common psychological issues whilst specialising in the treatment of stressors and related psychological health issues.

 For ten years from 2007, a residential option was added to cater for adults with psychological trauma & related issues and in 2018, recognising

-the need for highly specialised therapies not widely available in the UK, Psympatico's focus became providing leading edge therapies for the treatment of stress disorders.
+the need for highly specialised therapies not widely available in the UK, Psympatico's focus became providing leading edge therapies for trauma and the treatment of stress .
 The founder Margaret Jordan has over three decades of experience working in the NHS, statutory and voluntary sector treating children & adults.

 What is Trauma?